Moisture Intrusion at Window Sills

 The cracks are usually not significant unless allowed to continue unabated.

-Sometimes the moisture intrusion at window sills is mistaken for rising damp!
+Sometimes the moisture intrusion at window sills are mistaken for rising damp!
 Water leaking in at the window sill may bypass the damp proof course (DPC) built in under the window sill as a water-resistant barrier.
 The moisture may then appear as bubbling paint or crazing cracking of plasterwork, or both, below the window, extending down to floor level.

 On external face-brick walls, this may appear as efflorescence (a white powder).